 It is unclear what exact database type SAP refers to here, but we will assume it is the RDBMS.
 And database vendors made many improvements to RDMBSs, in fact, they are modern-day marvels almost undifferentiated from magic.
 They may have been based upon origins from the 1970s, but the column-oriented design, which is the basis of SAP HANA, also goes back to the 1970s.

 Because businesses were moving too slowly as a result.
 CEOs were waiting weeks to get binders about their own business performance.
 Chief Financial Officers were taking weeks to do routine accounting procedures.
 Marketers and sales leaders, despite increasing online activity from their consumers, were systemically unable to use that information in a secure fashion to better serve their consumers.”

 No that should not have been the case.
 This all depends upon the efficiency of the reporting of that company, but I don’t ever recall any report taking weeks to run.
 The far bigger problem is that companies can’t use the information they have or the politics within companies rather than a lack of information.
-Many companies don’t even measure forecast error, which is something that has nothing to do with hardware performance and everything to do with knowledge of what to do and the desire to be held accountable as we covered in the article A Frank Analysis of Deliberate Sales Forecast Bias.
-Modern hardware is so powerful that we have been a golden age of data for some time, and most data is analyzed from a flat file rather than from databases in any case.
+Many companies don’t even measure forecast error, which has nothing to do with hardware performance and everything to do with knowledge of what to do and the desire to be held accountable, as we covered in the article A Frank Analysis of Deliberate Sales Forecast Bias.
+Modern hardware is so powerful that we have been a golden age of data for some time, and most data is analyzed from a flat-file rather than from databases in any case.

 Database Products Were All Legacy?

 “Data was becoming the new steel (or oil, or fuel, or gold or whatever your preference), but nobody in the database business was doing anything to solve for the serious shortcomings of their legacy products.”